 In general, a shadow’s location provides information about the location of the surrounding light in the scene.
 We expect that these lighting properties will be physically plausible and consistent throughout the scene.
 Thus an object’s cast shadow can be used to constrain and reason about the location of the illuminating light source.

 Let’s start with a simple situation: a scene illuminated by a single small light source.
-Consider the 3D scene depicted at left in which the box is casting a shadow on the floor.
+Consider the 3D scene depicted below in which the box is casting a shadow on the floor.
 For every point in this shadow, there must be a ray to the light source that passes through the box: The box is occluding the floor from direct illumination by the light.
 For every point outside of the shadow, there must be a ray to the light source that is unobstructed by the box: The floor is directly illuminated by the light.
 Consider now a ray connecting the point at the corner of the shadow and its corresponding point at the corner of the object.
 Follow this ray and it will intersect the light.

 Because straight lines are imaged as straight lines (assuming no lens distortion), the location constraint in the 3D scene also holds in a 2D image of the scene.
 So, just as the shadow corner, the corresponding box corner, and the light source are all constrained to lie on a single 3D ray in the real world; the image of the shadow corner, the image of the box corner, and the image of the light source are all constrained to lie on a single 2D ray in the image.